MandWdevclub/MandWdevclub.github.io/_posts/2016-08-26-postgreSQL.md

 ####4.
 Making Moves

 If you've made it this far without errors, take a moment to congratulate yourself.
 Ok, now back to work.
-Our final part of this tutorial series is using our database within a flask route via our ```db``` object from ```SQLAlchemy```.
+The finale of this series begins now!
+We'll be using our ```db``` object from ```SQLAlchemy``` within a flask route for links of the interwebz.
 Let's see this in action with the following code:

 ```
 @app.route('/links', methods=['POST', 'GET'])